 The procedure to become an associate member is as follows:

-Upon completion of the above, the STEMG will vote on whether to accept the new member.
+Upon completion of the above, in both cases, national representatives or associate members, the STEMG will vote on whether to accept the new member.
 A two-thirds majority is required for approval.

 If membership is approved, the new national representative or associate member will receive all correspondence and be invited to attend STEMG meetings and participate in the discussions.
 If membership is rejected, the STEMG chairperson will notify this decision to the potential member and explain the reasons for such rejection.